 The Reconstruction Project seeks to reduce vulnerability of communities in the Mountain region of Guerrero, where 85% of indigenous population of the state is settled, which was hit by 2 hurricanes in 2013.
 To achieve this, we focus on preventing territorial-environmental risks through analysis and workshops with the people affected; as well as increasing capacities to build secure constructions with adobe, adapted to their culture, climatological conditions and based on traditional knowledge

-ESWA is a self-help UK registered Diaspora Charity established 1991.
-ESWA have carried out several successful projects for the benefit of women, children and young people in the UK and Nigeria.
-ESWA provides women with financial literacy training, business mentoring and business lending.
-Based on our 25 years of experience of working with women in Benin City, ESWA (is convinced) believes that these programs will economically empower women, their families and help many work their ways out of poverty.
+A self-help UK registered Diaspora Charity established 1991.
+ESWA have carried out several successful projects for the benefit of women and young people in the UK and Edo State Nig.
+We provide women with financial education, business mentoring and business lending.
+Over 28 years experience of working with women in Edo State.
+Our programs have economically empowered women, families and help many work their ways out of poverty.
 ESWA have history and verifiable records of beneficial available.

 By 2050 an estimated 10 million people will die each year from antibiotic-resistant infections -- almost 90% of those in the developing world.
 To address this, Phages for Global Health is teaching scientists in East Africa how to develop cheap, naturally occurring antibiotic alternatives (phages) that are effective against antibiotic-resistant bacteria.
 Phages have been used successfully against problem bacteria for >100 years in certain regions, but they have not yet been applied in Africa.

 A life-changing training program for women in developing countries - Women's Mentorship Program (WMP).
 A unique opportunity for women to learn management skills and financial best practice from other women managers, and expand their professional skill set in areas of employment normally dominated by men.
 The experience promotes gender equality.
 It transforms careers, credit unions and communities by teaching skills that enable women to be successful managers of co-op financial institutions.